 1. Apply for LPC candidacy and permission to test.

 The Board requires all candidates to submit fingerprints for a background check completed by the Oklahoma State Bureau of Investigation.
 Fingerprints can be taken in person at many Certifix Livescan locations across the state or by local law enforcement offices.
-You must submit the fingerprints with your application, including the background check form found in the application packet.
-Send your application packet to the Board and have your post-secondary institution send official transcripts.
-The Board only accepts unopened transcripts with the institutional seal across the flap.
-You will also need to have your practicum or internship supervisor verify your experience as part of the application.
-The application fee is $145 as of September 2019.
+You must submit your application online along with official graduate transcripts, three Document of Recommendation Forms, an Internship/Practicum Documentation Form, and completed criminal background check.
+The application fee is $145 as of December 2022.

 2. Pass the Oklahoma Legal and Ethical Responsibilities Exam (OLERE).

 The Oklahoma Legal and Ethical Responsibilities Exam (OLERE) tests your knowledge of relevant Oklahoma rules and regulations for professional practice.
 The exam lasts one hour and you must earn at least 80% to pass.
 If you are unsuccessful, you must wait at least three days before attempting again.
 Exams are held at several sites in the state.
 You must bring a photo ID and your letter of approval from the Board to take the exam.
 The exam fee is $45 as of December 2022.